ImaginArte

 Artists in Residence

-The project features visiting artists in residency.
+The project featured visiting artists in residency starting from 2007 and finishing in 2011.
 These are artists whose papers are housed in CEMA.
-What distinguishes these artist residencies from most others is that the focus of these artists is not studio art work, but rather to engage the artist in producing new narratives, to add valuable documentation and context to historically important materials in their respective collections.
-The artists compose new texts, artist statements, and assist guest curators with planning exhibitions of their work.
+What distinguished these artist residencies from most others is that the focus of these artists is not studio art work, but rather to engage the artist in producing new narratives, to add valuable documentation and context to historically important materials in their respective collections.
+The artists composed new texts, artist statements, and assist guest curators with planning exhibitions of their work.

 East Los Angeles artist Leo Limon was artist in residence in spring 2008.
 He also documented his CEMA collection, lectured to classes, to visiting school groups, and made an outreach visit to a local high school attended by 700 students.